 Our guide to getting around Patagonia by bus gives tips and the latest information on booking, prices and the popular routes.
 We use Busbud to find the best services and prices, and to make advance bookings.

 Flying can be a reasonable alternative for travel between the main hubs like Ushuaia and El Calafate.
 Skyscanner can help you find the cheapest flights.
 Car hire is an expensive option, but the best for seeing the region’s incredible scenery.
-Check RentalCars to find the best car hire prices.
+Check DiscoverCars to find the best car hire prices.

 Accommodation in Patagonia